 Start in Chile’s capital, Santiago, and bus or hitchhike down to the private reserve, Pumalin Park.
 The longest hike in the park is Volcano Michinmahuida, a 24km trail (return) that takes between 8-10 hours.

 Then make the long journey to El Chalten.
 This park is considered the hiking capital of Patagonia due to some incredible camping and trekking sites, like Cerro Fitz Roy and Cerro Torres.
-Don’t miss Perito Merino Glacier at El Calafate if you can afford to get there!
+It is a part of Argentina though.

 You can end your Patagonia trip by visiting Punta Arenas and Ushuaia to access the Tierra del Fuego National Park and Beagle Channel.
 Ushuaia is the southern-most city in the world and gateway to Antarctica.